4d/docs/website/translated_docs/fr/Debugging/debugger.md

 #### Bouton 'Stopper et éditer'

 La méthode s’arrête comme lorsque vous cliquez sur Stopper exécution.
-The method that is executing when you click the **Abort and Edit** button opens in the Method Editor.
+The method that is executing when you click the **Abort and Edit** button opens in the Code Editor.
 > **Conseil** : Utilisez ce bouton lorsque vous connaissez les modifications à apporter à votre code, et le moment où elles doivent être effectuées pour pouvoir poursuivre le test de vos méthodes.
 Une fois vos modifications effectuées, ré-exécutez la méthode.

 #### Modifier

 La méthode s’arrête comme lorsque vous cliquez sur Stopper exécution.
-The method that is executing at the time you click the Edit button opens in the Method Editor.
+The method that is executing at the time you click the Edit button opens in the Code Editor.

 If you use this button to modify a method, the modifications are only effective the next time it executes.